Paul Goldschmidt Player Props: Cardinals vs. Nationals

 Paul Goldschmidt At The Plate

-- Goldschmidt has 78 hits and an OBP of .381 to go with a slugging percentage of .493.
-All three of those stats are best among St. Louis hitters this season.

-- Among the qualifying hitters in MLB, his batting average ranks 25th, his on-base percentage ranks 16th, and he is 29th in the league in slugging.
+- Among the qualifying hitters in MLB play, he ranks 21st in batting average, 17th in on-base percentage, and 24th in slugging.

-- He has hit a long ball in 11.4% of his games this season, and 3.8% of his trips to the dish.
+- In 12.7% of his games this year, he has gone deep, and 4.1% of his trips to the dish.

-- Goldschmidt has had at least one RBI in 31.4% of his games this season (22 of 70), with two or more RBI 11 times (15.7%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Goldschmidt has had an RBI in 23 games this season (32.4%), including 12 multi-RBI outings (16.9%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in 33 of 70 games this year, and more than once 9 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.